-The green BCR distal probe may show up to 2 signals on chromosome 7 at 7q11.2.
+The green BCR probe may show cross-hybridisation on chromosome 7 at 7q11.2.

 Serious Incident Reporting

 For a patient/user/third party in the European Union and in countries with identical regulatory regime (Regulation (EU) 2017/746 on In vitro Diagnostic Medical Devices); if, during the use of this device or as a result of its use, a serious incident has occurred, please report it to the Manufacturer and to your National Competent Authority.